-Suzanne Lewis, in 2011, retired from a 32-year career with the National Park Service.
+Suzanne Lewis.
+Suzanne retired from a 32-year career with the National Park Service in 2011.
 From 2002 until 2011, Suzanne was the Superintendent of Yellowstone National Park where she managed a $36 million operating budget, provided leadership for more than 800 park staff and administered 2.2 million acres of park lands, visited by more than 4.5 million people annually.
 While with the NPS, Suzanne also served as the Superintendent for many other public treasures including Glacier National Park (Montana), Chattahoochee River National Recreation Area (Georgia) and the Timucuan Ecological and Historic Preserve (Florida).
 Suzanne has traveled internationally to assist other nations with preservation and park programs including Haiti, Costa Rica, Africa and Sweden.
 Suzanne is a faculty member at the University of West Florida and serves on the Board of Directors for the St. Augustine, Florida Designated Support Organization.
 In her free time, Suzanne can be found combing the beaches of Florida or producing pottery in the art studio she shares with her husband, a stained glass artist.

 Laurinda Oswald was born in Tucson, Arizona, but grew up in Italy, living in Florence for three years and Rome for nine.
 Her parents purchased the ranch in Amado, Arizona which she has now managed for 25 years.
 For the past ten years, she has raised cattle on an eight-pasture grazing rotation system enjoying the wonderful benefits of the watershed along four miles of the Santa Cruz River.
 Laurinda has two children, and when not at her ranch, she enjoys visiting her family both in New York City and Italy.